-In our first episode of this series, we covered the definitions of feeling, emotion, mood, and their role in our lives.
-In this episode, we lay the foundation for the modeling of emotions in Affective Computing.
+In our first episode of this series, we covered the definition and role of emotion, feeling, mood and affect.
+In this episode, we lay the foundation for the modeling of emotions in affective computing.

 There are a lot of theories and models out there trying to explain feelings and emotions.
-We would need a whole series to talk about each one of them.
-They try to explain emotions from different perspectives, namely: neurobiological, cognitive, psychological and so on, but let us take an affective approach here to be more effective.
+They try to explain emotions from different perspectives: neurobiological, cognitive, psychological.

 The first step in modeling is deciding on whether we should model it discretely or continuously.
 Discrete modeling is easy to understand.
-For example binary modeling is the easiest: “happy” vs. “not happy”, “sad vs. “not sad”.
-But we all know that it not the reality, right?
-You can be joyful, happy, excited.
-It hints at the existence of a spectrum here.
-So, let us try using continuous modeling.
+Binary is for example the easiest: “Happy” vs “Not happy”, “Sad vs “Not sad”.
+But we all know that’s not the reality right?
+You can be more than this, you can be joyful, happy, excited etc. So, let’s try using continuous modeling.

 Now, we need to decide on the dimension or dimensions.
 A dimension will be something that can differentiate the emotions better than anything else.
 What would be the best candidate for the first dimension?
-It is relatively intuitive: How emotion is perceived.
-This is usually referred to as pleasantness or valence.
-It means whether that is a good or bad emotion.
+It’s relatively intuitive by asking how emotion is perceived.

-Now, let us find a way to differentiate between sad and angry, or happy and excited.
-We need a second dimension.
+To differentiate between two negative or positive emotions a second dimension is necessary.
 How do they differ when you consider their expression?
-So, when I am excited, I am more aroused and I am loud, but when I am happy, I am less aroused.
-It is the same with anger and sadness.
-When I am angry, I am yelling (there is also cold anger which we address separately) and having negative emotions, and when I am sad, I am weeping almost silently and having negative emotions.
-So, it seems that we have found a good candidate for our second dimension: arousal.
+When somebody is excited, the person is more aroused and loud.
+When someone is happy, he/she is less aroused.
+It’s the same with anger and sadness.
+When I’m angry, I’m yelling (there is also cold anger which we address separately) and having negative emotions, and when I’m sad, I’m weeping almost silently and having negative emotions.
+So, it seems that we found a good candidate for our second dimension: arousal.
 The more aroused I am, the more intense the emotion is.
-Now we have a two-dimensional space.
+So, now we have a 2-dimensional space.

-This two-dimensional space is already great for distinguishing a lot of emotions, but let us go one level further.
-Here is an example: When you are afraid and you panic, you are experiencing a negative emotion, and you are also yelling, which means you also have high arousal.
+It’s already great in distinguishing a lot of emotions, but let’s go one level further.
+Let’s use an example: when you are afraid and you panic, you are experiencing a negative emotion, and you are also yelling, which means you also have high arousal.
 Similarly, when you are angry, you also experience a negative emotion with high arousal.
 However, they are not similar at all.
-That is why our two dimensions are not enough.
-So, what is the difference between panic and anger.
-Well, it is the control over the situation.
-It is your dominance.
-So, the third dimension will be control or dominance.
+That’s why our two dimensions are not enough.
+So, what’s the difference between panic and anger.
+Well, it’s the control over the situation.
+It’s your dominance.
+So, the 3rd dimension will be control or dominance.